 To view or download this policy click the link below.

-This Policy is intended to protect the reputation of gymnastics, SG and each individual acting on behalf of SG.
+This Policy is intended to protect the reputation of gymnastics, Scottish Gymnastics and each individual acting on behalf of the organisation.
 The responsibility for complying with this policy lies with all those to whom it applies.
-Click here to download or browse Complaints Process and guidance for clubs

 Financial Procedures and Controls Manual